morganbanet/morganbanet/README.md

 If enquiring about work related opportunities, please contact me via the email or mobile on my CV<br>

 Temporary note: The certificate on my website www.morganba.com needs renewing.
-It is safe to proceed if the browser responds with a warning.
+It is safe to proceed if the browser issues a warning.

 Looking for my projects?
 Please take a look at the pinned repositories below.